fourks/psx_tapper/README.md

 ```
 where `COM4` is the serial port you mapped when you installed PSXSERIAL.

-Note: I've successfully transferred data from a virtualized XP instance running from Virtualbox to the console.
+**Note**: I've successfully transferred data from a virtualized XP instance running from Virtualbox to the console.

 ## Fun facts
 The compiler (`ccpsx`) was developed by SN Systems Software Ltd ([they're still in business!](http://www.snsystems.com/)).